What every parent of a hypermobile child needs to know

 • Big crashes after active or busy days

-If several of these sound familiar, hypermobility may be part of the picture.
+If a few of these sound familiar, hypermobility may be part of the picture.

 Why does flexibility cause all of this?